Prospectus

 Admission requirements

 Students should be very experienced with programming in Python.
-Knowledge of calculus at the bachelor’s level is also required.
-In terms of the Leiden Astronomy bachelor's curriculum, the prerequisites for this course are Programming NA and Analyse 3 (NA).
+Knowledge of calculus and linear algebra at the bachelor’s level is also required.
+In terms of the Leiden Astronomy bachelor's curriculum, the prerequisites for this course are Analyse 3 (NA) and Linear Algebra 1 (NA), in addition to being an active programmer.

 Description